Connecting with our community.

-The center, based in UNO’s Department of Art & Art History, organizes, facilitates and collaborates on arts education projects with K-16 educators, arts institutions and organizations.
+The center, based in Art & Art History, organizes, facilitates and collaborates on arts education projects with K-16 educators, arts institutions and organizations.
 The center strives to fulfill its mission of innovation and effective leadership in arts education through its areas of focus in pre-service education, the theory and practice of comprehensive arts education, and applied research in art education.

 The center received the Chancellor’s Strategic Planning Award for Community Engagement in 2008, as well as a 2011 Roscoe Shields Award presented by the Nebraska Art Teachers Association “in appreciation of sustained service and commitment to art education in Nebraska.”

 The Prairie Visions Institute has served as Nebraska’s leader in comprehensive arts education and interdisciplinary learning for more than 20 years.
 This professional development workshop is attended by arts educators, classroom teachers, administrators, and program specialists from museums and arts organizations.

 While most participants come from Nebraska and western Iowa, educators from as far away as China have attended the professional development institute.
 The UNO Center for Innovation in Arts Education provides the curriculum development, administration, organization and coordination of the weeklong summer institute in June.

 Participants engage in interactive learning in the visual arts, music, dance/movement, drama and storytelling, using multicultural perspectives, interdisciplinary connections and thematic curriculum development.

 Great Plains Jazz Festival